kqf/ir-metrics/docs/pandas.rst

     0.5

 Note that `np.vstack` is required here to convert `y_pred` to matrix.
-Quite often data is represented in long (or flat format) and only relevance judgements provided for each entry.
+Quite often data is represented in long (or flat) format and only relevance judgements provided for each entry.
-There is a dedicated `irmetrics.flat` created for that:
+There is a dedicated `irmetrics.flat` module created for that:

 .. code:: python

     >>> import numpy as np
     >>> import pandas as pd
     >>> from irmetrics.flat import flat
-    >>> # Example data
+    >>> # example data
     >>> df = pd.DataFrame({
     ...    "click": [0, 1, 0, 1, 0, 0],
     ...    "label": ["banana", "apple", "grapes", "bob", "rob", "don"],